Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report): Experimental Study

 \subsubsection{Experimental Results on Synthetic Data}

-In this subsection, we show the performances of tested approaches in both online mode and batch-based mode on synthetic dataset by varying the number of tasks per time slot $m$, the number of workers per time slot $n$ and the range of task durations $rt$.
+In this subsection, we show the performances of tested approaches on synthetic dataset by varying the number of tasks $m$, and the number of workers $n$ when the locations of workers/tasks both follow Uniform (UNIF) distribution.
+Due to the space limitation, we put the results about the effects of the location distributions of workers/tasks in Appendix C.

-{\bf Effect of the Number of Tasks $m$.} Figure \ref{fig:effect_task_number_sat} and Figure \ref{fig:effect_task_number_wst} show the effect of the number $m$ of spatial tasks on the performances of tested approaches, where we vary $m$ from 1K to 10K.
-For each figure, we show the results when the locations of workers/tasks both follow Uniform (UNIF) distribution, Gaussian (GAUS) distribution and Skewed (SKEW) distribution respectively.
+{\bf Effect of the number of tasks, $m$.} Figure \ref{fig:effect_task_number_synthetic} shows the effect of the number $m$ of spatial tasks on the performances of tested approaches, where we vary $m$ from 7.5K to 17.5K.

-In the first column of Figure \ref{fig:effect_task_number_sat}, the assigned workers of all the tested approaches will have higher average moving distances for larger $m$.
-The reason is that the approaches select tasks in perspectives different from proximity of tasks.
-When the number of tasks per time slot increases, they may select the most suitable tasks located further.
-Moreover, we find G-nnp algorithm just can reduce very limited average moving distances of the worker-and-task pairs, which means the nearest neighbor priority heuristic is not quite effective on our synthetic data set.
-In addition, as the GT algorithms (GT-greedy and GT-HGR) assign much fewer workers, the average moving distance of the results achieved by them is small.
-In the first column of Figure \ref{fig:effect_task_number_wst}, the average moving distance of the results of online algorithms also increases when $m$ gets larger and the differences in average moving distance of online algorithms are very small.